NecsusECS/Necsus/README.md

 proc app() {.necsus([], [~customSystem, ~changeStateSystem], [], newNecsusConf()).}
 ```

+## Profiling systems

+To get a quick and dirty idea of how your app is performing, you can compile with the `-d:profile` flag set.
+This
+will cause Necsus to add profiling code that will report how long each system is taking.
+It takes measurements,
+then outputs the timings to the console.

 ## Debugging Generated Code

 If Necsus isn't behaving as you would expect, the best tool you've got in your toolbox is the ability to dump the code